About.

 Photo courtesy of The Queer Look.

 Known colloquially as “DJY” among friends, David James Young is an experienced music and arts writer based in Wollongong, New South Wales.
-David has nearly 15 years of experience in journalism, covering the country’s biggest festivals as well as Australia’s hottest new artists and internationally-renown superstars.
+David has over 15 years of experience in journalism, covering the country’s biggest festivals as well as Australia’s hottest new artists and internationally-renown superstars.

 Just a few of the bigger names in music David has interviewed over the years include Alice Cooper, At the Drive-In, blink-182, Bring Me the Horizon, CHVRCHES, Cold Chisel, Courtney Barnett, Cypress HillDeath Cab for Cutie, Fall Out Boy, Foo FightersGang of YouthsHalsey, Iron Maiden, Judas Priest, Macklemore, Maynard James Keenan, Mick Fleetwood, Missy Higgins, Mumford and Sons, Muse, The National, Noel Gallagher,